EPA's Role in the United Nations Economic and Social Council

 - Acknowledgement of the fundamental role played by the private sector and civil society in achieving sustainable development.

 Rio+20 also led to the establishment of an inclusive, intergovernmental process to set Sustainable Development Goals (SDGs) Exit to create measurable goals for a sustainable, coordinated, coherent post-2015 development agenda, in cooperation with the Post-2015 process on the MDGs.
-EPA is engaging in this process with a particular view toward ensuring that human health and the environment are priorities for the future development agenda.
+EPA is engaging in this process with a particular view toward ensuring that protecting human health and the environment are priorities for the future development agenda.

 For additional information on EPA's work with the the United Nations Economic and Social Council (ECOSOC), contact: